-Download this selection of key indicators from OECD Health Statistics 2015, in Excel.
-Updated 7 July 2015.
+Download this selection of key indicators from OECD Health Statistics 2017, in Excel.
+2017 version updated on 30 June 2017.

 Read about the release of Obesity Update 2017, our work with the G20 Summit and antimicrobial resistance (AMR), the latest about Universal Health Coverage with the OECD joining UHC2030, and the report on the Economics of Patient Safety (prepared for the 2nd Global Ministerial Summit on Patient Safety).
 And access our latest Health Working Papers.